-Local traffic along shire roads adjacent to the proposed route will increase substantially as a result of construction activity.
+It is anticipated that there will be an increase in haulage vehicles transporting sections of rail via the main service routes.
+Furthermore, local traffic along shire roads adjacent to the proposed route will increase substantially as a result of construction activity.
 The Project will need to advise Councils if and when significant increases in vehicle use on minor roads is expected, and discuss rehabilitation strategies.

-4.12.3 Operational Transport Impacts and Mitigation Measures
+4.10.4 Operational Transport Impacts and Mitigation Measures